turboblack/HamsterCMS/README.md

 editing the admin.php file, the name of which can also be changed, this will not affect performance.

+articles that we create in the admin panel and save below in the bottom menu by writing ./article.txt and click save.
+This creates a page that is not visible in the navigation bar, but will be visible separately on the page where we place the link index.php?p=article.txt

 how to make more pages?
 Create a new page in the admin panel. write the content and save. open a page (for example, let's call it blog.txt) and write on it a link to the page you created, save it. this is all.

-Enjoy your use.
-thank you for your attention
+I deliberately did not write copyrights in the template, because you are erasing them))) in addition, with copyrights the template will not look authentic Enjoy your use. thank you for your attention